Save Up to $1,000 On The 2022 Samsung Frame TV for Black Friday

+Samsung's Stunning Frame TV Is Up to $1,000 Off: Shop Black Friday Deals On All Sizes of The 4K TV

-If you're looking to save big on tech before the big Black Friday shopping rush next week, Samsung and Best Buy have both kicked off their Black Friday sales.
+If you're looking to save big on tech before the big Black Friday shopping rush next week, Samsung and Best Buy have both started their Black Friday sales.
 Samsung's best-selling The Frame TV is not only one of the best QLED TVs out there, but it is currently on sale with amazing Black Friday prices.
-Both Samsung and Best Buy's Black Friday sales are offering record low prices on all sizes of the 2022 Frame TV.
+The best Samsung Frame TV Black Friday deals are offering record low prices on all sizes of the 2022 Frame TV.

-Right now, you can save up to $1,000 on Samsung's stunning Frame TV with immersive picture and sound that are both automatically optimized for a movie theatre experience in your living room.
-Shop the best Samsung Frame TV deals available for Black Friday 2022 below.
+Right now, you can save up to $1,000 on Samsung's stunning Frame TV for a movie theatre experience in your living room.
+With immersive picture and sound that are both automatically optimized, the QLED TV utilizes Quantum Dot technology to present a gorgeous picture and lifelike color that always stays natural and true.
+Shop the best Black Friday 2022 Samsung Frame TV deals below.

 Takes your viewing experience to the next level with a TV that automatically optimizes both picture and sound for a more immersive experience.